JB63134/bash_h/README.md

       I decided to rewrite h so that i could get help from multiple sources.
       Using common flags like '<command> --help', -help, -h, or -?.
-      For builtins and some keywords use 'help <command>' As a fallback, it checks if a man page exists and alerts the user.
+      For builtins and some keywords use 'help <command>' As a fallback, checks if a man page exists and alerts the user.
       For aliases, functions and scripts - handle displaying contents.
       Then feature creep got away from me and Now I have this 1300+ line mess in BASH.
       Plus! it's 2025, so the parser, and pipeline handling are vibe coded! (chatgpt sucks)